paultopia/conlaw_casebook/combined_draft_spring_2022.md

 Instead, the States have refused to grant them governmental entitlements.
 Petitioners claim that as a matter of "liberty," they are entitled to access privileges and benefits that exist solely because of the government.
 They want, for example, to receive the State's imprimatur on their marriages—on state issued marriage licenses, death certificates, or other official forms.
 And they want to receive various monetary benefits, including reduced inheritance taxes upon the death of a spouse, compensation if a spouse dies as a result of a work-related injury, or loss of consortium damages in tort suits.
 But receiving governmental recognition and benefits has nothing to do with any understanding of "liberty" that the Framers would have recognized.

 The suggestion of petitioners and their amici that antimiscegenation laws are akin to laws defining marriage as between one man and one woman is both offensive and inaccurate.
 "America's earliest laws against interracial sex and marriage were spawned by slavery."
 For instance, Maryland's 1664 law prohibiting marriages between "freeborne English women" and "Negro Slaves" was passed as part of the very act that authorized lifelong slavery in the colony.
 Virginia's antimiscegenation laws likewise were passed in a 1691 resolution entitled "An act for suppressing outlying Slaves."
 "It was not until the Civil War threw the future of slavery into doubt that lawyers, legislators, and judges began to develop the elaborate justifications that signified the emergence of miscegenation law and made restrictions on interracial marriage the foundation of post-Civil War white supremacy."

+\newpage

-### San Antonio Independent School District v.
+# San Antonio Independent School District v.
 Rodriguez

 411 U.S. 1 (1973)